zookz/cordova-plugin-health/README.md

 Quirks of query()

-- in Google Fit calories.basal is returned as an average per day, and usually is not available in all days (may be not available in time windows smaller than 2 or 3 days)
+- in Google Fit calories.basal is returned as an average per day, and usually is not available in all days (may be not available in time windows smaller than 5 days or more)
-- in Google Fit calories.active is computed by subtracting the basal from the total, as basal an average of the 5 days before endDate is taken
+- in Google Fit calories.active is computed by subtracting the basal from the total, as basal an average of the a number of days before endDate is taken (the actual number is defined in a variable, currently set to 100)
 - when querying for activities, Fit is able to determine some activities automatically, while HealthKit only relies on the input of the user or of some external app
 - while Google Fit calculates basal and active calories automatically, HealthKit needs an explicit input